mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 format.
 (Note historically that was not true.
 In the early days of computers there were major differences in binary representations of real numbers.
-We make an assumption in MsPASS that the machines in the cluster used for processing have the same architecture and a doubles are idenitical on all machines.)
+We make an assumption in MsPASS that the machines in the cluster used for processing have the same architecture and a double is identical on all machines.)
 Similarly, a Seismogram stores data in a contiguous buffer of memory but the memory block is 3 x :code:`npts` doubles.
-The buffer is order in what numpy calls FORTRAN order meaning the matrix is stored with the row index fastest (also called column order).
-In any case, key point is that for efficiency the data for a Seismogram is also read and written using low level binary :code:`read` and :code:`write` methods of the python file handle class.
+The buffer is ordered in what numpy calls FORTRAN order meaning the matrix is stored with the row index fastest (also called column order).
+In any case, key point is that for efficiency the data for a Seismogram is also normally read and written using low level binary :code:`read` and :code:`write` methods of the python file handle class.
+Only if a format is defined is a more complex reader involked.
+Be warned that all formats come at a cost and are always slower than raw fread/fwrite calls for the same array of data.

+Finally, we reiterate the point above about how we handle ensemble data.
+In general, I/O for ensembles can be significantly faster with file-based I/O than random readers at the atomic data object level.
+The reason is that when fread and fwrite are used for the time to open and close the file is comparable if not larger than the read or write time.

 Summary
 :::::::::